Welcome to Amman

 Managing Mental Health

-There is a network of mental health providers that are accessible to students.
+There is a network of bilingual mental health providers that are accessible to students.
 These providers have psychological, psychiatric, and counseling services available.
 Practices provide either local or American doctors.
 Some mental health medications are hard to get locally and require a prescription from specialists.
 Students on medications are advised to plan ahead and bring enough supply of their medication (along with the prescription) to Jordan.

 Dietary Restrictions